KallePettersson/katacoda-scenarios/repeat-executable-tutorial/travisCI.md

 <!-- Continuous Integration with Travis CI -->
 Now that we can both build our project by running `make complex` and test our project using `make tests && ./simple_test.out` locally.
-Now we want to integrate Travis CI into our project so that every time we make changes to our code the project will be built and tested.
+We now want to integrate Travis CI into our project so that every time we make changes to our code the project will be built and tested.

 ## Creating and enabling a Travis CI account
 Before we integrate Travis CI into our project we need to create an account and give that account access to our repository.